j-richey/ounce-of-rust-design-doc/source/requirements/index.rst

 Requirements
 ############

-This chapter describes the specific requirements of the Tic Tac Toe library.
+This chapter describes the detailed requirements of the Tic Tac Toe library.
+This includes the rules for playing Tic Tac Toe and user stories describing how the library is used.

 ..  toctree::
     :maxdepth: 1
     :caption: Contents:

+    ttt-rules
     user-stories

-..
-TODO: Use cases / user stories / etc